ashrafdawoud/TestingAndroid/README.md

      - Recommended technologies: Espresso
   #### 3- End To End Test
      - Test That Check If All Component of Your Application Work Well Together
+  ## Test Driven Development `TDD`
+      - Means That We Write Test Cases Before We Implement Function Code (use only with UNIT TEST)
+  ## How Can We Write TDD Test ?
+    1- Write Test Code For Function Which not Created Yet 2- Implement Function Code To Test It
+    3- Run Test Code if it Successed Move to Another Test and if it Faild Try To Solve Test Code Or Function And Run Test Again Untill it Work